 Best server options of any popular VPN

 Compatible with: Mac, iOS, Windows, Android, Linux | Streaming services unblocked: Hulu, Netflix, YouTube, iPlayer, Amazon | Servers: 5,400+ | Server Locations: 80+ in 59 countries | Trial Period: 30 days

 When it comes to VPN providers, NordVPN may be one of the most commonly known names in the space.
-Odds are you've seen the company as a sponsor on a YouTube video or an ad promoting it around the internet, and there's good reason for that.
-NordVPN offers top-notch security, tons of features, and brings everything together in a rather affordable package.
+Odds are you've seen the company as a sponsor on a YouTube video or an ad promoting it around the internet, and there's a good reason for that.
+NordVPN offers top-notch security, and tons of features, and brings everything together in a rather affordable package.

 NordVPN has almost 5,500 servers available to use that are spread across close to 60 different countries.
 Unlike many others, NordVPN opts to use 2048-bit encryption to keep things as secure as possible, and that's on top of the standard features like DNS leak protection, a kill switch, and more.

 It's worth noting that back in 2018 one of the company's servers was compromised.
 After investigating it, and the confirmation from Nord, it was understood that it was a single server with limited information being obtained.
 There's a lot at play here beyond just Nord's involvement, and our pals at TechRadar have a great breakdown, so be sure to check that out.